The

 PDF application form.

-Following the premier of our
+Following the premiere of our

-traveling exhibit in the summer of 2022, at the Box
+summer of 2022, at the Box Gallery in Commerce Bank,

-Gallery in Commerce Bank, Kansas City, Missouri, it went
+Kansas City, Missouri, it

-the University of Kansas, Lawrence in Spring 2023.
+Kansas, Lawrence in Spring 2023.

 Established